TrackVia-Sauces/DocxMerge/README.md

 config.source_tables.table_ids_to_view_ids = {
                                 "3" : 4
                             };

 ```
 ## .docx Templates
 The [template file included](https://github.com/TrackVia-Sauces/DocxMerge/blob/master/template_example.docx) shows how to use curly braces `{}` to add variables to your .docx file that will be replaced by values from your TrackVia records.

 * Keep in mind that the document must have a page start tag `{#page}` and a page close tag `{/page}` on another page for paging to work.
 * If the names in your records have spaces replace them with underscores.
 For example a field called "first name" would be written as `{first_name}` in the template.
-* Field names are cas sensative.
+* Field names are case sensative.
 If your field in TrackVia is "First name" then you must call it '{First_name}' in the template file.
+* Field names cannot have special characters like symbols.
+For exmaple you can't use `{#_of_days}`.